History

 In May 2022, under the patronage of the Governor of the Kaliningrad Region, GS Group launched the All-Russian competition for entrepreneurial initiatives, ‘Energy of Ideas’.

-The aim was to identify and finance business ideas aimed at the socio-economic development of small towns in Russia.
-The holding company started with the town of Gusev in the Kaliningrad Region, where GS Group has been developing its flagship project, the innovative cluster ‘Technopolis GS’, since 2008.
+The goal was to identify and finance business ideas aimed at the socio-economic development of small towns in Russia.
+The holding company started with the town of Gusev in the Kaliningrad region, where GS Group has been developing its flagship project, the innovative cluster ‘Technopolis GS’, since 2008.

 learn more